syd711/vpin-extensions/README.md

 <img src="/documentation/key-binding.png" width="800">

-If everything is configured properly, you can press the configured control for the "Show Other 2" screen and the generated highscore card should pop up (if already been generated!).
+If everything is configured properly, you can press the configured control for the __Other 2__ screen and the generated highscore card should pop up (if already been generated!).

 ## Configure DOF Rules